keldavale/uvms-simulator/README.md

-# Reach Alpha Blue Heavy Dynamics Simulator
+# Underwater Vehicle and Manipulator Simulator

 A simulator for the **BlueROV Heavy** equipped with a **Reach Alpha 5** manipulator based on `ros2_control` framework.
 Integrates Thor Fossen’s underwater dynamics with Featherstone's manipulator dynamics algorithm for realistic simulations.